QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

         [user@restore ~]$ backup_id=20161020T123455-1234

- 7. Choose a qube whose data you wish to restore.
+ 7. Choose a qube whose data you wish to restore (in this example, `vm1`).
     Verify the data's integrity, decrypt it, decompress it, and extract it.

         [user@restore ~]$ find vm1 -name 'private.img.*.enc' | sort -V | while read f_enc; do \
             f_dec=${f_enc%.enc}; \